SrainApp/srain/docs/gtk4-migration.rst

   application popover menu and shared menu models.
 - ``buffer_menu.glade`` has been removed; buffer and chat menu items are now created in code, which isolates the remaining menu migration to runtime APIs.
+- ``nick_menu.glade`` has been removed; nick context menus are now built in code, leaving fewer UI resources tied to deprecated GTK menu widgets.

 Recommended order
 =================